cits3007/cits3007.github.io/src/faq.md

 If you want to make use of feedback you were given on a previous test, you should compile your own notes incorporating this feedback.

+### For an open-book, Moodle-based test, can I complete the test in one browser pane while validating answers in other tabs? { #moodle-tabs }

+There is nothing explicitly prohibiting you from doing so, but it may not be a good idea.
+Opening multiple tabs, especially if they involve resource-heavy pages, can cause your browser to slow down, behave unpredictably, or even crash.
+If that happens, your Moodle test will generally be submitted automatically with only the answers you had completed up to that point.
+To reduce the risk of this happening, consider using a second browser or second device, instead of relying on multiple tabs within the same browser session.

 ### What if a network infrastructure outage occurs during a test? { #test-outages }

 If severe problems occur with the University network infrastructure